mlambert125/new-java-curriculum/content/java-basics-4/_index.md

 ## Introduction

 When writing java applications, we sometimes need to store several values together in a single variable so that they can be processed together.
-Java provides two ways to do this: arrays and collections.
-In this lesson, we will learn how to use arrays and collections in Java.
+In this lesson, we will learn how to use several collection types offered by Java.

-This lesson assumes that you have a basic understanding of how to write simple Java programs using IntelliJ, and that you are familiar with core language concepts such as variables, data types, and control structures.

 ## Arrays

-Sometimes in an application, it makes sense to store multiple values of the same type together in a single variable and to primarily treat them as a single entity.
-This is where arrays come in.
+THe most basic collection type in Java is the array.

 An array is a data structure that can store multiple values of the same type together in a single variable.
 Each value in an array is called an element, and each element is accessed by its index.
 The index of an element is a number that represents the position of the element in the array.
 The first element in an array has an index of 0, the second element has an index of 1, and so on.

 Here is an example of how to declare and initialize an array in Java: